pydata/xarray/doc/user-guide/testing.rst

         data=xrst.np_arrays(shape=(3, 4), dtype=np.dtype("int32"))
     ).example()

-This also works with customs strategies, or strategies defined in other packages.
+This also works with custom strategies, or strategies defined in other packages.
 For example you could create a ``chunks`` strategy to specify particular chunking patterns for a dask-backed array.

 .. warning::